-Thermophobia is The Excessive Fear of Heat
+Thermophobia Is the Excessive Fear of Heat

-Everyone perspires in the heat, but did you know that some people break out into cold sweat instead?
+Everyone perspires in the heat, but did you know that some people break out into a cold sweat instead?

 These people have a severe and persistent fear of high temperatures.

-Do you take extreme measures to avoid hot foods and objects?
+Do you take extreme measures to avoid hot foods or objects?
+Are you terrified by the idea of scorching weather?

 Do you panic at the thought of encountering fires or other sources of heat?
-You may be suffering from Thermophobia.
+You may be suffering from thermophobia.

 What Is Thermophobia?

-● Fear of the sun or sunlight – Heliophobia
+- Fear of the sun or sunlight (heliophobia)

-● Fear of sweating – Hyperhidrosis
+- Fear of sweating (bromidrophobia)

-● Fear of fire – Pyrophobia
+- Fear of fire (pyrophobia)

-● Fear of hot weather – Aestophobia
+- Fear of hot weather (aestophobia)

 What Are Thermophobia Triggers?

-Anything can trigger Thermophobia: getting burned, getting parched, sweating, or the inability to tolerate heat.
+Anything can trigger thermophobia: getting burned, getting parched, sweating, or the inability to tolerate heat.
 One may go into flight or fight mode when confronted with heat.
 The body goes through an unpleasant or terrifying experience and is unable to fight the fear.
-A person suffering from Thermophobia may avoid getting near things that emit heat like fires, grills, furnaces, and stoves.
+A person suffering from thermophobia may avoid getting near things that emit heat like fires, grills, furnaces, and stoves.

 How Do Phobia Sufferers Behave?